1h05/daysinaday/README.md

 # daysinaday

-Archive for the art project Days in a Day, created in 2002.
+Archive of the project Days in a Day, 2002-present.